 After you've either copied or created a website, go to the website settings and click Item type in the ribbon bar.
 Verify that the item types are set as in Figure 5.1:

-- Website properties should have the Website settings item type
+- Website properties should have the Website settings tabs item type

-- Page properties should have the Page item type
+- Page properties should have the Content page properties item type

 Step 2: Set up the basics

 Before you start enriching products on the wrong language or doing anything else, you must set up the basics.
 These basic setups are important to define from the beginning, since they will be used later on and you can avoid unnecessary clean-up on your data.